neos/doctools/Documentation/TheDefinitiveGuide/PartII/ModelAndRepository.rst

 	/**
 	 * A blog
 	 *
-	 * @scope prototype
-	 * @entity
+	 * @FLOW3\Entity
 	 */
 	class Blog {

 On the first glance this looks like a regular comment block, but it's not.
-This comment contains two **annotations** which are an important building block in FLOW3's configuration mechanism.
+This comment contains **annotations** which are an important building block in FLOW3's configuration mechanism.

-The ``@scope`` annotation defines the object scope.
-By default only one global instance exists of each class – this is called the **singleton scope**.
-If we want to allow multiple instances at a time (and potentially there are multiple ``Blog`` objects) we need to annotate the class with ``@scope prototype``.
-Don't worry about this now, you'll soon learn more about scopes and object management in general.

-The second annotation marks this class as an ``@entity``.
+The annotation marks this class as an entity.
 This is an important piece of information for the persistence framework because it declares that

 	- this model is an **entity** according to the concepts of Domain-Driven Design